-Registration begins for certain programs on August 6, 2014 at 10 a.m.
+Registration opens in Fall and Spring.
+Contact our office for dates.
 Registrations are processed on a first-come, first-served basis.
 You may register until the first day of class if space is available.
 Due to the minimum number of students necessary for classes to be held, you are encouraged to register at least one week before the class starts.

 How do I register and pay for my classes?

 There are several convenient methods.
 You may register in person at the Continuing Education office on any of the four campuses, by mail or fax using a Registration Form.
 Payments must be made at the time of registration.
 We accept cash, checks, money orders and credit cards (American Express, Discover, Master Card, VISA, and debit cards).
 Payments can be made by phone at 817-598-6265.
 Payments by mail must be in the form of check or money order.
 Payment from a company or state agency is also accepted.
 Call 817-598-8870 for more information.
 Please note: If you have a past due balance, a hold (which prevents registration) will be placed on your account.

 Limited scholarship funds are available through the Texas Public Education Grant (TPEG) for Continuing Education students.
 Eligibility is based on individual financial need and student enrollment in career or occupational courses.
 Funds awarded to eligible students will be applied directly to the course tuition.
 TPEG funds will be awarded until the funds for Continuing Education are depleted.
 Applicants must complete the FAFSA and allow 2-4 weeks minimum processing time before class start date.
 The Continuing Education registration form and TPEG form are due to the Continuing Education main campus office 10 business days before class begins to allow sufficient processing of information.
 The FAFSA application is located at www.fafsa.ed.gov.
 The Weatherford College school code is 003664.